-You can use any type of oats you like, instant oats, oatmeal, quick cook, porridge oats, rolled oat, steel cut oats, oat groats or raw oats.
-I am currently writing a guide to oats to give you much more information about this amazing grain.
+You can use any type of oats you like, instant oats, oatmeal, quick cook, porridge oats, rolled oats, steel cut oats, oat groats or raw oats.
+You can read more about how to add oats to your smoothie here.

 Do I have to cook the oats first?